peter-conalgo/freesurface/README.md

 As a second BEWARE, we have not yet done research to ensure that there is a private state, so make sure that is true before you start using dirty words for variable names.

+### Does Free Surface have anything on the go?

+Yup, it's called [StackStrap](https://github.com/freesurface/stackstrap).
+It's for developers in small teams who build projects frequently and need a good way to tie best practices into their workflow.
+Always looking for anyone at all to try it out and see if the philosophy can hold up at their workplace.
+Needless to say, contributions are welcome.

 ### Credits

 Credits should not be looked as something that is required to point the original brain child.
 It's